bettzv2/AJL-TEAM-2/README.md

 * Data exploration and preprocessing approaches
 * Challenges and assumptions when working with the dataset(s)

 We used the [HAM 1000](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000) dataset to pre-train the model on a smaller sample size and prepare the model for a more complex dataset.
 Then we used the given [AJL dataset](https://www.kaggle.com/competitions/bttai-ajl-2025/data) to train the model.
+We also used some data preparation techniques such as data augmentation and SMOTE to account for class imbalances.
+The biggest challenge that we faced was with the class imbalances: there were more skin cancers detected on lighter skin tones than on darker skin tones, so we had to use more than just SMOTE to fix that issue.
+That came in the form of pre-training the model with the smaller HAM 1000 dataset which has similar characteristics.

 **Potential visualizations to include:**